waterlinked/docs/docs/dvl/dvl-serial-protocol.md

 |         |             | `wr!` | Malformed request: packet does not match the given checksum |
 |         |             | `wrn` | Not acknowledged (nack): an error occurred when handling the packet |

+!!! warning "`wrs` is used for two different reports"
+    The `wrs` prefix is used for both the [time status](#time-status-wrs) response and the [water tracking velocity report](#velocity-report-wrs).
+You must inspect the fields after the prefix to tell them apart: a water tracking velocity report begins with a decimal velocity (e.g. `wrs,0.120,...`), while a time status report begins with an integer epoch timestamp (e.g. `wrs,1776409079,...`).

 ### Time status (wrs)

 [Time status](./time.md#time-status) is returned by the command `wct`.